qaalabs/DE5M6/docs/day4/sprint2.md

 ---

 ### Failure Simulation & Recovery (3 points)
-**Story:** As a Data Engineer, I want to test failure scenarios so that I can validate our recovery procedures.
+!!! tip "As a Data Engineer, I want to test failure scenarios so that I can validate our recovery procedures."

 **Key Tasks:**

 - Design chaos engineering test scenarios
 - Simulate network failures, database outages, and API errors
 - Test recovery procedures and measure recovery times